The Simple Life in the Crater Lake of Mt. Malindang

 No need for exercise

 Plant food is abundant at this time of the year.
-The villagers obtain produce from their small farms and this includes cabbage, sayote (water gourd), and some even have strawberries.
-Understandably, their source of food are mainly their produce.
+The villagers obtain produce from their small farms and this includes cabbage, sayote (water gourd) and strawberries.
+I notice that most farmers do organic farming here.

-The three hours trip back down from the slopes of Mt.
+The three hours trip down from the slopes of Mt.
 Malindang is no less spine-chilling.
 I managed to hitch a ride on the weekly delivery truck.
-There seems to be an unending stretch of narrow, winding dirt roads, with cliffs and deep ravines in every turn.
-I trained my eyes to look as far as I can into the horizon praying hard I would arrive on the plains safe.
+An unending stretch of narrow, winding dirt roads, with cliffs and deep ravines in every turn.
+It was struggle to keep myself from looking over those cliffs.
+I just wished to stay alive in one piece.

 Trudging down the dangerous curves and slopes with a ten-wheeler truck full of produce and people is not an easy feat.
-The journey was made more difficult with the heavy downpour brought by the moonsoon turning the unpaved roads into muddy pits.
-With one wrong move, the truck could easily overturn and roll down into the abyss below.
-In fact, the rain caused small landslides which covered some portions of the treacherous road.
+The journey was made more difficult with the heavy downpour brought by the monsoon.
+The rains turned the unpaved roads into muddy pits.